dcunited001/dcunited001.github.io/_posts/2017-06-13-international-trends-2020-the-automation-crisis.md

 [the economic and sociocultural merits of UBI versus ELR](/posts/2017-06-05-international-trends-2020-universal-basic-income.html), neither policy is sufficient to stave off unemployment's effects on revenue streams to banks.
-In turn, this triggers several downstream
-effects:

-- a major reduction in liquidity available to banks
-- a major slowdown in consumer and corporate lending
+In turn, this triggers several downstream effects, including a major reduction in liquidity available to banks and a major slowdown in consumer and corporate lending.
+These effects come at a poor time.
--

 To cope with the economic turbulence, governments are compelled to borrow money to prop up the economy.
 The greater the scope of